Emanuel Celler

-Emanuel Celler (May 6, 1888 – January 15, 1981) was an American politician from New York who served in the United States House of Representatives for almost 50 years, from March 1923 to January 1973.
+Emanuel Celler (May 6, 1888 – January 15, 1981) was an American Democratic politician from New York who represented parts of the New York City boroughs of Brooklyn and Queens in the United States House of Representatives for nearly 50 years, from March 1923 to January 1973.
 He served as the dean of the United States House of Representatives from 1965 to 1973.
-Celler was particularly involved in issues relating to the judiciary and immigration.
+Celler chaired the House Committee on the Judiciary for eleven terms between 1949 and 1973 and was a leading advocate for the liberalization of immigration and naturalization laws, from his early stand against the Immigration Act of 1924 to his sponsorship of the Immigration and Nationality Act of 1965.
+He ranks as the fifth longest-serving congressman in history and the longest-serving member of either house of Congress in New York's history.

-A member of the Democratic Party, Celler strongly supported help for Jewish refugees fleeing Europe during World War II.
-As Chairman of the House Judiciary Committee for all but two years between 1949 and 1973, he ushered the major civil rights legislation of the era through the House.
-His district was based in Brooklyn and Queens.
+Celler strongly supported help for Jewish refugees fleeing Europe during World War II.
+As Chairman of the House Judiciary Committee for all but two years between 1949 and 1973, he ushered the major civil rights legislation including the Civil Rights Act of 1964, Voting Rights Act of 1965, and the Immigration and Nationality Act of 1965.
 In the early 1970s, Celler took a position in opposition to the women's Equal Rights Amendment.

 He was defeated in the 1972 primary by Elizabeth Holtzman, becoming the most senior Representative ever to lose a primary.
-He ranks as the longest-serving New York member of Congress ever.

 Early life

-Celler was born in Brooklyn, the son of Josephine (née Müller) and Henry H. Celler.
-All his grandparents emigrated from Germany.
+Emanuel Celler was born on May 6, 1888, in Brooklyn, New York.
+His parents, Josephine (née Müller) and Henry H. Celler, were each the children of German immigrants.
 His paternal grandparents and maternal grandmother were Jewish; his maternal grandfather was Catholic.
+He retrospectively described his family as "respectable and middle-class"; his father operated a whiskey business that ultimately failed, compelling him to opt for a job as a wine salesman, which Celler inherited upon his abrupt death in 1910.

-A graduate of Boys High School in Brooklyn, Columbia College, Columbia University, and Columbia Law School, Celler was admitted to the New York bar in 1912.
+He graduated from Boys High School (Brooklyn, 1906), Columbia College (1910), and Columbia Law School (1912), prior to his admission to the New York bar.
+In the midst of the First World War, he was involved in the examination of draft appeals.

-Celler worked as a practicing lawyer before entering politics, and in 1922 became the first Democrat ever elected to serve his district.
-He ranks as the fifth longest-serving congressman in history (only John Dingell, Jamie Whitten, John Conyers, and Carl Vinson served longer) and as the longest-serving member of either house of Congress in New York's history.

-Service in the House of Representatives